baturayp/HalayHero/readme.md

 - Increase resolution if you want more precision, but note that existing beats can be edited on the same resolution-level.
 However you can select any beat with range-selection control (Ctrl+Drag) and delete them with 'Del' keyboard button.
 - You can edit a long-beat's size by clicking its head or delete it by clicking its tail (when long-beat editing is active).
 - Increase a multi-beat with left-click, decrease with shift-click, delete with right-click.
+- Mp3 editing not supported beause of unity's license restrictions.
+Only .wav files allowed.
+Anyway either wav or mp3 files are compressed as ogg when imported into the game.
+So better save your clips as wav files if you want to use them in the note editor.